 The Direct Entry visa stream enables applicants in certain occupations to be sponsored directly for permanent residency.
 Applicants must have at least three years of work experience, have a positive skills assessment, possess competent English skills, and be nominated in an eligible occupation.

-This stream is for skilled workers that are sponsored by an organisation that is a party to a negotiated Labour Agreement.
+The Labour Agreement Stream is for skilled workers that are sponsored by an organisation that is a party to a negotiated Labour Agreement with the Australian government.

 The Employer Nomination Scheme Visa Has Two Stages

 First Stage – Employer Nomination

 The Employer lodges a nomination for the applicant to work in their organisation.
 The nomination will include a specified occupation that is listed on the relevant legislative instrument, the terms and conditions of employment, and the business’s genuine need for the employee.